 The Thule Urban Glide 2 is rated as the No. 1 jogging stroller on the market by two independent testing websites: Baby Gear Lab, founded by a pediatrician, and The Wirecutter, a product-testing website from the The New York Times Co.

 Both sites' No. 2 choice?
 A BOB, of course.
-Baby Gear Lab picked the Revolution Flex as runner-up, while The Wirecutter rated the BOB Revolution Pro (a version with hand-activated rear drum brakes for more serious runners).
+Baby Gear Lab picked the Revolution Flex as runner-up, while The Wirecutter chose the BOB Revolution Pro (a recently-discontinued version of the Flex with hand-activated rear drum brakes).